-- " As per Google Mobility Report, Retail weakness abated in Unlock 3.0 while Grocery and Pharmacy moved further away from 0. - " According to Kalagato survey, daily active users of E-comm. websites, social media and OTT platforms continued to increase in the unlock phases, while live streaming trend declined. - Average orders for online pharmacy remained steady, offsetting the weak online grocery demand. - Given that only $38\%^1$ of the population own a smartphone in India, one needs to read this data with caution.
+- As per Google Mobility Reports, Retail strengthened further in Unlock 4.0 while Grocery and Pharmacy moved above 0. - According to the Kalagato survey, daily active users of E-comm. websites, social media, and OTT platforms continued to increase in the unlock phases, while the live streaming trend declined. - Average orders for online pharmaceutical products remained steady, offsetting weak online grocery demand. - Given that only $38\%^1$ of the population owns a smartphone in India, one needs to read this data with caution.

-...but power consumption turned erratic
+...while power consumption picked up further

-Source: POSOCO, Google Community Mobility Report (As on August 30, 2020), Acuity Knowledge Partners
+Source: POSOCO, Google Community Mobility Report (As on 11 September, 2020), Acuity Knowledge Partners

-- " Electricity consumption fell significantly in April as a result of the nationwide lockdown. - This is in line with the fall seen in Google's workplace mobility tracker (moved away from the baseline), as factories and offices remained closed, taking a toll on industrial electricity consumption. - " It returned to a recovery path in the subsequent months with the arrival of summer and resumption of economic activities. - Power usage has been uneven, but could strengthen further in the near term, driven by renewed industrial demand and weather factors.
+- " Electricity consumption hit rock bottom in April as a result of the nationwide lockdown. - This is in line with the fall seen in Google's workplace mobility tracker (moved away from the baseline), as factories and offices remained closed, taking a toll on industrial electricity consumption. - " It returned to a recovery path in the subsequent months with the arrival of summer and resumption of economic activities. - Improving peak demand signals that both generation and consumption will grow further in the near term, led by renewed industrial demand and weather factors.